 I lived in the 5th arrondissement, which is wonderful, and very central, I also like the 6th and 7th, as well as the Marais (4th arrondissement) – however, all of these are a bit more touristy and expensive.
 Nowadays, I find areas like the 15th more residential in nature.

 Q: How do you rate the standard of accommodation in Paris?

-A: Depends where you stay.
+A: Depends on where you stay.
 I am not a fan of the sort of “maid’s rooms” that we stayed in as students, or the apartments where your bathroom doubles as the kitchen, and the toilet to your apartment is located outside, by the stairwell, requiring a key to enter – really awful in the middle of the night!
-I’ve never seen an apartment like these in the US.
-(Maybe I haven’t been looking for them either.)
+I’ve never seen an apartment like this in the US.
+(Maybe I haven’t been looking for them, either.)